We start with a simple example of confirmatory factor analysis, using the

 We call these expressions latent variable definitions because they define how

-the latent variables are ‘manifested by’ a set of observed (or manifest)
+the latent variables are ‘indicated by’ a set of (typically observed)

 variables, often called ‘indicators’.
 Note that the special “

 =”) character and a tilde (

 next to each other.
 The reason why this model syntax is so short, is that

 cfa() function will take care of several things.